Prasanthxy/M1_Projectgoal_Movie-Ticket-Booking/1_Requirements/Readme.md

 # Where

-   This issue is in all parts of the world in theater where there is a lot of booking,cancellation of tickets happening in all the time
+   All over the world, theaters deal with this issue as there are a lot of bookings and cancellations all the time.

 # How

-   Creating a system that provides all the necessary functionalities will take longer and require more workers to book, cancel and handle these actions.
+   In order to create a system that provides all the necessary functionalities, it will take longer, and more workers will be required to handle bookings, cancellations, etc.

 # Detail requirements